M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: Limitations

-First, M4FC does not cover videos and audio.
-Videos have recently become the most prevalent misinformation modality verified by fact-checkers \citep{dufour2024ammeba}, due to the rise of social media platforms like TikTok.
-However, it is challenging to obtain the videos used in real-world multimodal claims.
+(1) \textbf{Modality coverage.} M4FC does not cover videos and audio files.
+Videos have recently become the most prevalent modality of misinformation verified by fact-checkers \citep{dufour2024ammeba}.
+However, obtaining the videos used in real-world multimodal claims is technically and legally challenging.
 The fact-checking articles usually only include a screenshot, and the videos themselves are often removed from the social media platforms where they appeared.
-Implementing a data collection pipeline to create a real-world dataset like M4FC, but with videos instead of images, is an important direction for future work.

-Second, despite the creation of scraping scripts customized for each fact-checking organization, a lot of manual verification was needed.
-For example, many image URLs had to be corrected.
-We also did not cover fact-checking web pages that use JavaScript.
-This limits the possibilities to automatically and easily scale the dataset.
-Future work should consider better automated ways to scrape the raw content of fact-checking web pages.

-Third, while the images were fact-checked by human experts, the corresponding labels were extracted automatically using GPT4o.
-As a result, some labels may contain errors.
-However, evaluations conducted by Prolific annotators indicate that labeling errors introduced by GPT4o are limited.